llsoftsec/llsoftsecbook/book.md

 1. The address in `x30`, which is the return address,
 2. Secret key `IA`, as indicated by the `ia` in instruction `paciasp`.
 That key is not accessible by the program.
-3. As modifier, the current value of the stack pointer (`sp`), as indicated by `sp` in the instruction `paciasp`.
+3. As a modifier, the current value of the stack pointer (`sp`), as indicated by `sp` in the instruction `paciasp`.

 After the `paciasp` instruction, the value in `x30` is a signed pointer.
 The